-Making decisions is one of the most used tasks when writing business logic.
+Making decisions is one of the most executed tasks when writing business logic.
 In Visual Basic .NET you use in most cases an If ..
 Then ..
 Else statement or a Select Case statement.
 In C# there is no big difference, beside the fact that the naming of the keywords is a bit deviant.
 Let’s start with a simple If ..
 Then ...
 Else statement.

 Tuples are primitive types where you can easily combine multiple values to one variable.
-They are as a datatype not completely new for C# 7.0 or Visual Basic 15, but the way you can use them are, with the new System.ValueTuple type, is much improved.
+They are as a datatype not completely new for C# 7.0 or Visual Basic 15, but the way you can use them is, with the new System.ValueTuple type, much improved.
 In this post I will show you how you can take advantage of the streamed syntax of value tuples.
 The old System.Tuple became not very populair, mainly because the results where not strongly named; you have to use them like result.Item1, result.Item2 etc.